Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

+    * It doesn't work with gd32vf103 processor.
+    * It need Nuclei CPU configured with TEE feature and S-Mode ECLIC
     * In this application's Makefile, we provided comments in Makefile about optimization for code size, please refer to chapter :ref:`design_app_demo_eclic` for details.
-    * It doesn't work with gd32vf103 processor.
     * Need to enable TEE in <Device.h> if TEE present in CPU.

 * The timer interrupt and timer software interrupt are used